zapdoss/EatHealthy/README.md

-3rd Semester Java Project.
-Using Clarifai APIs for food image recognition.
+Using Clarifai APIs for food image recognition and then providing relevant data to the user.